Deserter

 he might have perched above marsh-suck

-and occasional click of fiddler crab
+and hollow click of fiddler crab to clamp

-to clamp eyes on the black plume of the North
+eyes on the black plume of the North

 as it burned down from Atlanta, someone